- Products and Solutions

-Effective July 2018, Google’s Chrome browser will mark websites without an SSL Certificate as ‘not secure’.
+Effective July 2018, Google’s Chrome browser marks websites without an SSL Certificate as ‘not secure’.

 For the past several years, Google has moved toward a more secure web by strongly advocating that sites adopt HTTPS encryption.
 Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP sites as “not secure”.

 The prefix https will appear in front of a URL rather than the default http.
 You will also notice a green padlock appear in the address field of your browser.